RespiraWorks/Ventilator/regulatory/documents/level_of_concern.md

 See the 2005 "Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices" for details.

+Describe how you arrived at the stated Level of Concern.
+Below is a template for a device that has a minor Level of Concern.

-To determine the level of concern the ventilator software was analyzed per the guidance document for level of concern.
-In addition, other FDA cleared devices were checked for level of concern.
-We believe the software system inside {{ system.project_name }} has a {{ system.project_name }} Level of Concern because the role of the software is a life sustaining device.
-Failure to provide therapy or correctly measure patient vitals could result in a permanent injury of death to the patient.
-The following sections outline the analysis.
+We believe the software system inside {{ system.project_name }} has a {{ system.project_name }} Level of Concern because ...

 ## Role of the Software

-The role of the software is to provide ventillation therapy.
-This therapy is life sustaining for patients who are unable to breath voluntarily.
-In addition the software provide vital indications to the clinician including patient inspiratory pressure, tidal volume, and apnea time.
-These metrics are used to make decisions for treatment.
+Describe the role of the software in causing, controlling, and/or mitigating hazards that could result in injury to the patient or the operator.

 ## Major Level of Concern Key Questions